 The amount of suspended sediment significantly reduced coral fertilisation, a factor that is commonplace following both natural and anthropogenic disturbances, especially in shallower or nearshore habitats (Styan and Rosser 2012).
 Suspended sediment severely reduces the success of fertilisation in a wide variety of marine organisms that reproduce via spawning of gametes, including most of the fishes (Bilotta and Brazier 2008), sea urchins (Pagano et al. 1993) and corals (Humphrey et al. 2008).
 Low levels of sediment (less than 100mg/L) reduced fertilisation rates in scleractinian corals by up to 50% (Humphrey et al. 2008; Erftemeijer et al. 2012).
 Natural and anthropogenic disturbances ranging from storms to seafloor dredging increase the amount of suspended sediment within marine environments.
 Recognising the negative impact of suspended sediment and particularly that induced by human activity, the Western Australian government has implemented a moratorium on dredging during spawning events limiting the effect of suspended sediments on coral reef ecosystems (Styan and Rosser 2012).

-Similarly to the suspended sediment response, increased phosphorus levels reduced fertilisation success.
-Phosphorus is common in run-off from agricultural land uses and excessive fertilisation in agriculture has been shown to severely diminish water quality and in some cases lead to anoxic surface waters (Correll 1998; Harrison and Ward 2001).
-The fertilisation success of corals is highly sensitive to phosphorus with just 1µM reducing success by up to 75% (Harrison and Ward 2001).
-However, the implementation of nutrient removal techniques (metal precipitation, use of wetland systems to fix-nitrogen, and the adsorption by microorganisms) is effective in reducing phosphorus within marine environments and therefore its effect on coral fertilisation (De-Bashan and Bashan 2004).
+Similarly to the suspended sediment response, increased phosphate levels reduced fertilisation success.
+Phosphate is common in run-off from agricultural land uses and excessive fertilisation in agriculture has been shown to severely diminish water quality and in some cases lead to anoxic surface waters (Correll 1998; Harrison and Ward 2001).
+The fertilisation success of corals is highly sensitive to phosphate with just 1µM reducing success by up to 75% (Harrison and Ward 2001).
+However, the implementation of nutrient removal techniques (metal precipitation, use of wetland systems to fix-nitrogen, and the adsorption by microorganisms) is effective in reducing phosphate within marine environments and therefore its effect on coral fertilisation (De-Bashan and Bashan 2004).

 Water temperature and salinity both reduced fertilisation success and larval survivorship and are strongly linked to global climate change.
 Increased water temperatures have been shown to reduce the survival of planular larvae (Bassim and Sammarco 2003; Baird et al. 2006; Woolsey et al. 2013).
-Increasing sea surface temperatures continue to threaten marine environments, especially in tropical waters, as a result of global climate change (Solomon et al. 2007).
+Increasing sea surface temperatures continue to threaten marine environments, as a result of global climate change (Solomon et al. 2007).
 Changes in salinity were found to significantly affect both early life history stages, with decreased salinity expected in the future as freshwater influxes are predicted to increase (Knutson et al. 2010).
 In agreement with our model estimates, such increases have been shown to reduce fertilisation in corals by up to 50%, with just slight declines in salinity (Richmond 1996; Scott et al. 2013).

 While both temperature and salinity reduced coral larval success, changes in seawater pH had little influence on either fertilisation or survivorship.
 The lack of a significant effect of pH contradicts much of the earlier work on the effect of ocean acidification (Albright et al 2010) on the early life history stages of corals, but is in strong agreement with more recent experimental work demonstrating that temperature has a much greater effect than pH (Chua et al. 2013).